 9.1.
-Connecting to the Cluster Configuration from a Remote Machine 59 9.2.
-Specifying When Recurring Actions are Performed 60 9.3.
-Moving Resources 60 9.3.1.
-Manual Intervention 60 9.3.2.
-Moving Resources Due to Failure 62 9.3.3.
-Moving Resources Due to Connectivity Changes 62 9.3.4.
-Resource Migration 65 9.4.
-Reusing Rules, Options and Sets of Operations 66 9.5.
-Reloading Services After a Definition Change 67
+Connecting from a Remote Machine 55

+9.2.
+Specifying When Recurring Actions are Performed 56

+9.3.
+Moving Resources 56

+9.3.1.
+Manual Intervention 56

+9.3.2.
+Moving Resources Due to Failure 58

+9.3.3.
+Moving Resources Due to Connectivity Changes 58

+9.3.4.
+Resource Migration 61

+9.4.
+Reusing Rules, Options and Sets of Operations 62

+9.5.
+Reloading Services After a Definition Change 63

 9.1.
-Connecting to the Cluster Configuration from a Remote Machine
+Connecting from a Remote Machine

-Provided Pacemaker is installed on a machine, it is possible to connect to the cluster even if the machine itself is not a part of it.
-To do this, one simply sets up a number of environment variables and runs the same commands as you would when working on a cluster node.
+Provided Pacemaker is installed on a machine, it is possible to connect to the cluster even if the machine itself is not in the same cluster.
+To do this, one simply sets up a number of environment variables and runs the same commands as when working on a cluster node.